Payroll Cambodia Guide

 2. Local Payroll Provider

-• Access to Cambodia-specific payroll expertise
+• Pros: Access to Cambodia-specific expertise, reduced internal burden.

-• Usually requires an existing legal entity in Cambodia
+• Cons: Limited integration, usually requires an existing legal entity.

 3. Integrated Employer of Record (EOR) Solution